“Where the Struggle Has to Go”

 Dr. Halper observes that while the Palestinian-led Boycott, Divestment and Sanctions movement (BDS) is an essential strategic and tactical tool in the struggle for Palestinian equal rights — the three goals of BDS frame the demands of equality — nevertheless, neither the Boycott National Committee (BNC), the Palestinian Authority nor any other group has proposed a political framework for implementing equal rights to be considered and approved by Palestinians and Israeli Jews, therefore BDS alone cannot provide a solution to the conflict.
 “BDS is a valuable tactic for keeping the issue alive,” Halper states, “but it cannot replace an end-game and an effective strategy for achieving it.”
 (Towards An End-Game In Palestine/Israel While Imagining The Future)

-Acknowledging the need for “an end-game and an effective strategy for achieving it,” Common Ground hosts Palestinian and Israeli activists to discuss why all Palestinians refuse to accept Israel’s 2014 demand to be recognized as an ethno-nationalist “Jewish state” and why international allies should endorse this unanimous Palestinian refusal, and should support Palestinians and Israelis promoting one secular democratic state with equal rights for all and protection of minority rights, like in the U.S.A. and South Africa.
-Palestinians and Israelis must decide what political framework will bring lasting peace, and Israelis “must follow” the “lead” of Palestinians, as Dr. Halper acknowledges, yet if “the notion of a single democratic state” is to gain viability and become established, the international community has a key role to play in facilitating open discussion of the merits of this framework, as advocated by the Movement for One Democratic State/Principles of Activism:
+Acknowledging the need for “an end-game and an effective strategy for achieving it,” Common Ground hosts Palestinian and Israeli activists to discuss why all Palestinians refuse to accept Israel’s “new” demand to be recognized as an ethno-nationalist “Jewish state” and why international allies should endorse the Palestinian refusal and support Palestinians and Israelis promoting one secular democratic state with equal rights for all, as in the U.S.A. and South Africa.
+Palestinians and Israelis must decide what political framework will bring lasting peace, and Israelis “must follow” the “lead” of Palestinians, as Dr. Halper acknowledges, yet if “the notion of a single democratic state” is to gain viability and become established, the international community has a key role to play in facilitating discussion of the merits of this framework, as advocated by the Movement for One Democratic State/Principles of Activism: